RoosInst/Dione/README.md

 ### What is this repository for? ###

-* This is our RI Apps Platform based on React/Redux with MQTT on Node.js, includes rtalkDistribution
+* This is our RI Whiteboard based on React/Redux with MQTT on Node.js, includes rtalkDistribution.
-* Version 1.0.0
+* Version 1.1.0

 ### How do I get set up? ###

 * Requires Git and Node.js
 * Default Config
-    - Moquette on WS port 8081  (moquette/config)
+    - Moquette on WS port 8081  (moquette/config).
-    - Node.js webserver on port 8080 (package.json)
+    - Node.js webserver on port 8080 (package.json).
-    - Dione config to MQTT WebSocket (WS) port i(~/Dione/app/containers/mqtt.js )
+    - Dione config to MQTT WebSocket (WS) port i(~/Dione/app/containers/mqtt.js ).
-* Install Dione with "git clone <url>" to create a folder with the App
+* Install Dione with "git clone <url>" to create a folder with the App.
 * Type "npm install".
 This will install all node modules that are dependencies listed in package.json.
 * To launch the App, run the platform specific launch script,
       Win: Start.bat,